openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

 * The oauth and some of the user settings can be found in the [demo_users](demo_users) directory
 * Some of the templates used in this demonstration are templated and found in [install_templates/templates](install_templates).
 The [install.sh](install.sh) script executes `oc process` to substitute variables and renders to the directory of the users choice or by default to `/tmp/oadp_non_admin`
 * The parameters that users are allowed to set in the tekton pipeline are defined in [05-build-and-deploy.yaml](install_templates/templates/05-build-and-deploy.yaml).
+* A more [advanced velero backup custom resource](oadp-tekton-container/advanced_backup.yaml) is provided as an example but not used in this demo

 ## Sample Applications
 If you require a sample application while working through the instructions, you can find viable sample applications via the following links: